 --use-ncbi-blast flag.
 Yes, DIAMOND is very fast, and it may take 8-9 hours to analyze 20-30 genomes with

-Will use the maxbit heuristic that was originally implemented in ITEP (Benedict et al, 2014) to eliminate weak matches between two protein sequences.
+Use the minbit heuristic that was originally implemented in ITEP (Benedict et al, 2014) to eliminate weak matches between two protein sequences.
 You see, the pangenomic workflow first identifies proteins that are somewhat similar by doing similarity searches, and then resolves clusters based on those similarities.
-In this scenario, weak similarities can connect protein clusters that should not be connected.
-Here is a definition of maxbit: If you have two protein sequences
+In this scenario, weak similarities can connect gene clusters that should not be connected.
+Although the network partitioning algorithm can recover from these weak connections, it is always better to eliminate as many noise as possible at every step.
+So the minbit heuristic provides a mean to set a to eliminate weak matches between two protein sequences.
+We learned it from ITEP (Benedict MN et al, doi:10.1186/1471-2164-15-8), which is another comprehensive analysis workflow for pangenomes, and decided to use it because it makes a lot of sense.
+Briefly, If you have two protein sequences,

 BITSCORE(A, B) / MIN(BITSCORE(A, A), BITSCORE(B, B)).
-Therefore, the maxbit score of two sequences goes to
+So the minbit score between two sequences goes to

-1if they are very similar over their entire length, and it goes to
+1.0if they are very similar over the entire length of the ‘shorter’ protein sequence, and goes to

-0if they match over a very short stretch compared to their entire length (regardless of how similar they are at the aligned region), or their sequence identity is low.
-The default maxbit is
+0.0if (1) they match over a very short stretch compared even to the length of the shorter protein sequence or (2) the match betwen sequence identity is low.
+The default minbit is

 0.5, but you can change it using the parameter